How To Tell If A Sports Card Is Rare

 Check For The Print Run

-In an ideal world, the card you’re trying to find the rarity of will have information on how many were printed and released, and in the case of some more modern cards, a number on the card itself (eg ‘1/10’ – 1 of 10).
+In an ideal world, the card you’re trying to find the rarity of will have information on how many were printed and released, and in the case of some more modern cards, a serial number on the card itself (eg ‘1/10’ – 1 of 10).

 It’s become quite common with modern card releases to see limited card sets include the number on the design – this is obviously an easy way to establish the rarity of a sports card.

-Many card manufacturers will also release details on the print run for print-to-demand card sets.
 A good example of that is the Topps Now series, total print run details are published on the Topps website for all cards.

 Unfortunately, there won’t be details online of print runs for every sports card.
 In fact, it’s highly unlikely you’ll find print run numbers for older sports cards.
 This method is mainly for more recently released cards.